gregurco/jobeet-tutorial/docs/days/day-7.md

 ```

 If now you open the  browser, you will see only 10 jobs on the page, but what about pagination?
 How to access second page?
-And what if we want to have 20 element on the page?
+And what if we want to have 20 elements on the page?

 First let’s define new parameter in `config/services.yaml`:
 ```yaml